 An Introduction to Sports Chaplaincy

 The Sports Chaplain is increasingly becoming part and parcel of club life across the spectrum of not just football, but sport as a whole.
-Within the Danske Bank Premiership there are chaplains at 11 of the 12 clubs.
+Within the Danske Bank Premiership and Bluefin Championship there are chaplains at most of the 24 clubs.

 Sir Alex Ferguson commented "Chaplains can be of help to all sorts of people involved with sport, when crisis, need or difficulty comes.
 I commend the idea of sports chaplaincy and the work of Sports Chaplaincy UK to you."